 Governor Cuomo intervened to declare a state of emergency at the MTA and begin the process of reversing the decline.
 The Governor pushed for passage of a \$836 million MTA Subway Action Plan for 2017 and 2018.
-This plan has led to a dramatic and historic turnaround in on-time subway performance which increased to 81.8 percent in November 2019.
-This marked the sixth straight month where the MTA registered above 80 percent, the first time it had done so since 2013, a 17 percent improvement from the previous year.
+This plan has led to a dramatic and historic turnaround in on-time subway performance.
+Despite the challenges brought about by the coronavirus, MTA has continued to provide more reliable service while ensuring a safe public transportation system for all riders.
+Actions taken by the MTA include daily cleaning and disinfecting of stations and its entire fleet of rolling stock.